jakofranko/hero/_posts/2015-12-11-version-plan.md

 * Convert game tiles to repository templates
 * Add a `buildTiles` method for empty lots that generates grass tiles.
 * Add a message log display that is seperate from the playScreen
+* Have displays take up 100% of whatever element they are in
+* Have displays resize appropriately when changing window sizes

 # v0.1